bee-eater/SystemDumpViewer/CONTRIBUTING.md

 Please note we have a code of conduct, please follow it in all your interactions with the project.

-## Pull Request Process
+## Guidelines and Pull Request Process

 1. Releases are published by the owner of this repository **only!**

+2. Keep the language files up to date, use tr("...") for strings that should be translated and QString("") for strings that should not be translated!

-2. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer+Build-Nr.](http://semver.org/).

    Given a version number MAJOR.MINOR.PATCH.BUILD, increment the: